THE INTERNATIONAL HEALTH QIGONG FEDERATION

 5. Report on developments and provision of relevant information.

-A Member Organization that wants to withdraw shall submit a written application and return the membership certificate to the IHQF Head Office.
+A Member that withdraws from membership shall submit a written application and return the membership certificate to the IHQF Secretariat.

-A Member Organization that has failed to pay membership dues or participate in IHQF events and activities for two consecutive years is regarded as having withdrawn automatically from the Federation.
+A Member that has failed to pay membership dues or participate in IHQF events and activities for two consecutive years is regarded as having withdrawn automatically fron the Federation.

-A Member Organization that has committed violation of the IHQF Statute or any other misconduct will, upon agreement by the Executive Board, be served a warning, put on probation or even expelled.
+A Member that has committed violation of the IHQF Statute or any other misconduct will, upon agreement by the Executive Board, be served a warning, put on probation or even delisted.